lulu2/Financial_Computing/README.md

 # Financial_Computing
-This is the code of homework in course "Financial Computing in C++".
+This are the codes in the course "Financial Computing in C++".